-Late in April, Abigail and "a family" of twelve left Quincy.
-She spent a day and a half with Nabby and the grandchildren in East Chester, N.Y., but was disspirited by her son-in-law's absence in pursuit of another speculative scheme.
-Traveling on she spent two days with their son Charles and his family in New York City where they lived "pretty but frugally."340 Abigail set out from New York City on the morning of May 8.
-Two days later, about twenty-five miles north of Philadelphia, she met John, "who was claimeing his own."
+in-law's absence in pursuit of another speculative scheme.
+Traveling on she spent two days with their son Charles and his family in New York City where they lived "prettily but frugally."
+Abigail set out from New York City on the morning of May 8.
+Two days later, about twenty-five miles north of Philadelphia, she met John, "who was clameing his own."
 Abigail left her carriage and joined the president in his.
 They dined in Bristol, and arrived in Philadelphia at sunset.
-The servants had arrived four days earlier.341
+The servants had arrived four days earlier.

 Abigail took two days to recover from the aches and pains of traveling before assuming her social duties.
 On Monday, May 15, she hosted "32 Ladies and near as many Gentlemen" from noon to two-thirty.
 The same number would pass through the next day.
 Without drawing-room furniture, she decided not to have a formal levee until after the summer, especially since her health was "precarious."
-She remembered that Mrs. Cotton Tufts had once described Abigail's duties as "splendid misery.
-She was not far from Truth."342 After two weeks in Philadelphia, Abigail described her daily routine.
+She remembered that Mrs. Cotton Tufts had once described Abigail's duties as "splendid misery, She was not far from Truth."
+After two weeks in Philadelphia, Abigail described her daily routine.